Chapters

 The Purse of Princes

-From the Trial of Joan of Arc: Inquisitors examine the heroine of the Hundred Years War.
+Trial of Joan of Arc, selection: Inquisitors examine the heroine of the Hundred Years War.

 Content Question: What specific actions and events turned a simple peasant girl into a leader of armies?